 Anoka DWI Attorney

 Under Minnesota DWI law, a person may be considered to be held in custody if a “reasonable person” under the same circumstances would not feel free to leave.
 If a Minnesota DWI court determines that an individual was “in custody” or if an officer actually places an individual under arrest, then probable cause must exist.
-Minnesora DWI law defines probable cause as the degree of suspicion sufficient to justify the invasion of privacy that is inherent in a seizure.
+Minnesota DWI law defines probable cause as “the degree of suspicion sufficient to justify the invasion of privacy that is inherent in a seizure.”
 It must be substantial suspicion, but less than proof beyond a reasonable doubt.

 The elements of probable cause to arrest are:

-Probable cause to believe that the person to be arrested committed the offense
+- Probable cause to believe that the person could be arrested/cited for committing an offense.

 Without probable cause, a DWI arrest is unconstitutional.
 In some instances, Minnesota drunk driving cases have been dismissed as a result of an overly intrusive stop or arrest.
-An experienced DWI lawyer can examine the facts of your case and determine if the arresting officer had probable cause to arrest you.
+Police need to have more evidence against you to place you under arrest for DWI than just a simple driving infraction, so if you are charged without much evidence, know that you may have a strong case.